×

 • The hosted-cluster-namespace=HOSTEDCLUSTERNAMESPACE parameter is optional.
 If you do not include it, the command runs as though the hosted cluster is in the default namespace, which is clusters.

-• If you want to save the results of the command to a compressed file, specify that parameter replacing NAME with the name of the directory where you want to save the results.
+• If you want to save the results of the command to a compressed file, specify the --dest-dir=NAME parameter and replace NAME with the name of the directory where you want to save the results.

 Entering the must-gather command in a disconnected environment